Raptor007/BTTT/ReadMe.txt

 * Mac will not allow a downloaded or unsigned application to run.
  - Use the Terminal to enable "allow apps downloaded from anywhere": sudo spctl --master-disable
+* When starting the game, "Loading Mechs" is sometimes very slow.
+ - Move BTTT to an SSD or remove some files from the Mechs folder.

+Version 0.9.1 Beta (2021-09-19):
+* Chat appears on screen, and you can press T to type a message.
+* Improved map graphics to look like alpine/grasslands, and other minor visual tweaks.
+* Fixed UAC/RAC rapid fire so it no longer combines all hits into one damage location.
+* Fixed automatic fall not being triggered after rolling 12 on leg critical hit check.
+* Fixed missing critical hit check when physical attack hits location 2 on prone target.
+* Fixed incorrect placement of weapons when the same type is mounted front and rear.
+* Cleanup and clarification of several damage resolution events.
+* Like physical attack, TAG is automatically skipped when there are no valid targets.
+* Spotting for indirect fire is announced when declared, not while resolving attacks.
+* Remote players can change game options on a dedicated server.
+Version 0.9 Beta (2021-09-01):
+* First release.